 We are a global leader in industrial automation and digital transformation.
-We connect the imaginations of people with the potential of technology to expand what is humanly possible, making the world more productive and more sustainable.
-Our hardware and software products, solutions and services are designed to meet our customers' needs to reduce total cost of ownership, maximize asset utilization, improve time to market and reduce enterprise business risk.
+We make our customers more resilient, agile, and sustainable by delivering industrial automation and digital transformation solutions that simplify complex challenges.
+We connect the imaginations of people with the potential of technology to expland what is humanly possible, making the world more productive and more sustainable.
+Our hardware and software products, solutions, and services are designed to meet our customers' needs to reduce total cost of ownership, maximize asset utilization, improve time to market, and reduce enterprise business risk.